The Essential Guide to Kitchen Knives: Choosing the Right Tool for Every Task

 Butcher Knife

-The butcher knife is a heavy-duty tool designed for large-scale meat processing.
-Its wide, curved blade allows for powerful cuts.
+The butcher knife is designed for large-scale meat preparation.

 Features